snsnf/pufferpanel-themes/README.md

 ## Why?

-PufferPanel is a simple dashboard for running servers like Minecraft and discord bots.
+PufferPanel is a simple server management panel.
 But I didn't find any themes for it so I create this repo. to share with you some themes that you can use for free!

 ## Features
 * ✏️ **Well designed**